bradynielsen/AAS_IT/README.md

 # AAS_IT
 Degree and Course Information for Spokane Falls Community College Applied Associate of Science Information Technology Degree Plan Fall 2021 Implementation
 Last revision date 1-19-2021
+This project is a degree review and renovation of the Applied Associate of Science Information Technology Degree at Spokane Falls Community College.
+Below is a check list of milestones and a description of the degree change concerns.
+The final portion of this document is a brief description of the contents of this project.
+All of this is uploaded on MS Word documents as they are the official forms for the change request process.
+Supporting documents were created before I decided to use Github.

-Current Status of AAS Information Technology degree plan - under development

-Successfully Completed - Advisory Board Review
+Current Status of AAS Information Technology degree plan - under development Successfully Completed - Advisory Board Review

-Pending - SFCC Administrative Review (Dean, CGRC preview)

-Successfully Completed - Advisory Board Vote
+Pending - SFCC Administrative Review (Dean, CGRC preview) Successfully Completed - Advisory Board Vote
 Pending - CGRC Submission
 Pending - CGRC Vote

 Concerns - Changes proposed could be perceived as 'significant' requiring State Board Approval, this would introduce a potential delay.
 The format has changed, but the content is less than 20% (13.333%) so we should be ok.
 It is a lot to describe to someone, but not substantially changed.